ttocsneb/BlueWeather/docs/source/pluginApi.rst

 * blueweather.plugins.plugin
 * blueweather.plugins.startup

-The :ref:`plugin` extension gives usefull information about the plugin, and is required for all plugins.
-The :ref:`startup` extension requests a message for when the server is up and running.
+The :class:`~blueweather.plugins.base.Plugin` extension gives usefull information about the plugin, and is required for all plugins.
+The :class:`~blueweather.plugins.base.Startup` extension requests a message for when the server is up and running.

 Next we will create the file `simplePlugin/__init__.py`